kejar31/VoronMods/CB-C2/Readme.md

 Beta 2 - 7/16/22
 - Shaved 2mm off the back
-- Shaved lower left edge due to convers with hiting bolts on a full movement of the x carage.
+- Shaved lower left edge due to concerns with hiting bolts on a full movement of the x carage.
 - Simplified design by removing the spacer
 - improved printability